rodneyknaap/ZX81-CPLD-V1/README.md

    video routine, turns on the NMI latch and switches back to the application code.
 ---------------------------------------------
-The ZX81 CPLD schematics are currently including CHR$128 support:
+The ZX81 CPLD quartus schematics are currently including CHR$128 support:

 ![The current CPLD schematic including CHR$128 UDG support](ZX81_CPLD_schematic_including_CHR$128_support.gif)
 ---------------------------------------------